 (K1, K75, K100, K1100 ....)

-WARNING! ....BMW SCREW CAPS SHOULD NOT TO BE USED LIKE CAR CAPS!
+WARNING! ....BMW SCREW CAPS SHOULD NOT BE USED LIKE CAR CAPS!

 AVOID spinning these motorcycle caps to the ratcheting point when tightening them!
 The ratcheting parts WILL wear out, and WILL cause you problems in trying to remove the cap!

 BMW Airhead fuel caps are not constructed like car caps.
 On most modern car fuel caps, the cap is designed to be rotated to the ratcheting point.
-That is done because the car caps must seal fully a complicated fuel fumes venting system; if a car cap is not rotated enough, the cap can leak fumes, which will likely be detected by the car's computer monitoring system, and a "Check Engine" light will illuminate on the car's dashboard.
-On our Airhead BMW's, the cap for the earliest Airheads, simply designed to keep liquid fuel from sloshing out, and, perhaps to provide a very small amount of air, through a tiny hole perhaps, to the inside of the fuel tank, to replace a vacuum that would otherwise exist, as fuel was used-up.
+That is done because the car caps must seal fully a complicated fuel fumes collecting & venting system; if a car cap is not rotated enough, the cap can leak fumes, which will likely be detected by the car's computer monitoring system, and a "Check Engine" light will illuminate on the car's dashboard.
+On our Airhead BMW's, the early caps for the earliest Airheads, simply designed to keep liquid fuel from sloshing out, and, perhaps to provide a very small amount of air, through a tiny hole perhaps, to the inside of the fuel tank, to replace a vacuum that would otherwise exist, as fuel was used-up.
 The vent on many caps would also relieve excessive pressure as the fuel heated up by such as parking the motorcycle in the hot sun.
-Later models had cap vents and simple venting to crankcase-fumes-holding.
-The last versions had a somewhat more complicated cap, called a SHED cap, but it is best not to rotate them to the ratcheting position; even though that is often done by those locking their caps.
+Later models had cap vents and simple venting to improve crankcase-fumes-holding.
+The last versions had more complicated caps, called a SHED cap, but it is best not to rotate them to the ratcheting position; even though that is often done by those locking their caps.
 Much more on these various caps with the ratcheting mechanisms further down this article!

 Fuel caps and venting methods for the BMW fuel tanks vary by year & model.
-For information on the Pulse-Air system, the fuel tank venting system, & other associated items, please read: http://bmwmotorcycletech.info/pulseair.htm See that article for removal of some items, fixing insufficient tank capacity modification, ETC!
+For information on the Pulse-Air system, the fuel tank venting system, & other associated items, please read: https://bmwmotorcycletech.info/pulseair.htm See that article for removal of some items, fixing insufficient tank capacity modification, ETC!

 It is common to hear about an Airhead "running out of fuel"....stumbling, loses power, etc. The problem will often be the tank vent ...or the fuel cap.
-Both problems are provable by loosening the fuel cap and usually hearing a whoosh of air entering ...but the bike then runs OK within 15 seconds.
+Both problems are provable by loosening the fuel cap and usually hearing a whoosh of air entering ...but, within 15 seconds, the motorcycle then runs OK.
 Stumbling from this problem usually happens much more quickly with a more-filled tank and faster yet when using a lot of fuel, such as from high speeds.

 There can be other types of problems, such as fuel leaks at the caps, etc.